qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 (see sections that follow for more information on how to load layers).
 The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.
-Various other operations can be performed on the map as described in the toolbar description above.
+Various other operations can be performed on the map as described in the label_toolbars_ description above.
 The map view and the legend are tightly bound to each other --- the maps in view reflect changes you make in the legend area.